How we handle personal information

 How to access or correct your personal information held by DFAT

-If you wish to access personal information we hold about you, or to correct that personal information, we will allow access or make the changes unless we are required or authorised under the Privacy Act, the Freedom of Information Act 1982 or other relevant law to refuse access or correction.
+If you wish to access personal information we hold about you, or to correct that personal information, please email or write to us at the contact details listed below outlining your request.
+The Department will allow access or make the changes unless we are required or authorised under the Privacy Act, the Freedom of Information Act 1982 or other relevant law to refuse access or correction.

 - What happened